yoniebans/thememefather/docs/docs/packages/plugins.md

 - `walletProvider` - Wallet management
 - `trustScoreProvider` - Transaction trust metrics

+### Charity Contributions

+All Coinbase trades and transfers automatically donate 1% of the transaction amount to charity.
+Currently, the charity addresses are hardcoded based on the network used for the transaction, with the current charity being supported as X.

+The charity addresses for each network are as follows:

+- **Base**: `0x1234567890123456789012345678901234567890`
+- **Solana**: `pWvDXKu6CpbKKvKQkZvDA66hgsTB6X2AgFxksYogHLV`
+- **Ethereum**: `0x750EF1D7a0b4Ab1c97B7A623D7917CcEb5ea779C`
+- **Arbitrum**: `0x1234567890123456789012345678901234567890`
+- **Polygon**: `0x1234567890123456789012345678901234567890`

+In the future, we aim to integrate with The Giving Block API to allow for dynamic and configurable donations, enabling support for a wider range of charitable organizations.

 #### 5. Coinbase Commerce Plugin (`@eliza/plugin-coinbase`)

 Integrates Coinbase Commerce for payment and transaction management: